neos/neos-development-collection/README.md

 ### Rendering of Collections with `Neos.Fusion:Collection`

 For rendering of lists or menus a presentational-component usually will recieve arrays of preprocessed data as prop.
-To itereate over such an Array the `Neos.Fusion:Collection` can be used in afx.
+To iterate over such an array the `Neos.Fusion:Collection` can be used in afx.

 ```